ub-math/exam_guides/docs/instructor.md

 It is strongly recommended that you carefully examine the exam data in order to detect cheating attempts.
 In particular:

-* Review the transcripts of the chat from the Math Departmen Discord server proctoring channels.
+* Review the transcript of the chat from the Math Department Discord server proctoring channels.
 Exam proctors use the chat to describe irregularities encountered during the exam.
 * For students who took long time (e.g. over 10 minutes) to upload solutions to Gradescope after leaving the proctored Zoom meeting, compare their submitted solutions to the pages they showed to the camera during the exam checkout process.